cloudify-cosmo/claw/docs/deploy_and_undeploy.rst

-The ``openstack_nodecellar`` blueprint configuration uses the ``agent_user`` variable defined in the same file and ``properties.ubuntu_trusty_image_id`` and ``properties.small_flavor_id`` that come from the properties defined in the handler configurations.
+The ``openstack_nodecellar`` blueprint configuration uses the ``agent_user`` variable defined in the same file and ``properties.ubuntu_trusty_image_id`` and ``properties.small_flavor_id`` that come from the properties defined in the handler configuration.
 These are the same properties used by system tests when they use ``self.env.ubuntu_trusty_image_id`` for example.

-The nice thing about using properties is that they will contain correct values when switching between different environments as opposed to hard coded values or variable references.
+The nice thing about using properties, is that they will contain correct values when switching between different environments as opposed to hard coded values or plain variable references.

 Undeploy
 --------
-To undeploy (execute uninstall workflow, delete deployment and delete blueprint), assuming the blueprint configuration is named ``openstack_nodecellar`` run:
+To undeploy (execute ``uninstall`` workflow, delete deployment and delete blueprint), assuming the blueprint configuration is named ``openstack_nodecellar`` run: